olincollege/air-pong/README.md

 python3 main.py
 ```

 Please note that the program requires a fast single thread CPU.
-If the code runs but is very slow it is a hardware limitation.
+If the code runs but is very slow it may be a hardware limitation.

+> [!IMPORTANT]
+> - Lighting can greatly effect reliability of hand recognition through camera.
+For best results, please play in a well lit area with high contrast.
+> - Hand recognition reliability varies based on skintone and other factors.
+Data on this subject can be found in the [MediaPipe brochure](https://storage.googleapis.com/mediapipe-assets/Model%20Card%20Hand%20Tracking%20(Lite_Full)%20with%20Fairness%20Oct%202021.pdf).

 ### Game rules